 If a defect in material or workmanship appears in the following parts within the corresponding warranty period after the date of the original purchase, such as to make the wood heater unfit for normal home use; and you comply with the requirements below regarding making a claim, then, subject to the exclusions below, we will replace or repair the relevant part or (at our option) replace the entire wood heater with the same or comparable model.

 PART WARRANTY PERIOD

 Firebox 10 Years

-All other parts (Including fans, other electrical items, top baffles, firebrick retainers) 1 Year
+All other parts (Including dampers, liners and firebrick retainers) 1 Year

 To the extent permitted by law, our liability under this Warranty is limited to this replacement or repair obligation.

 IMPORTANT